rot4ry/c-programs/README.md

 # c-programs
-A set of random C programs, doing cool stuff
+A set of random C programs, doing cool stuff.

 ### animations-and-visuals
 Messing around with text output in the console.